Classes

 In this example, a

-is created, and a single route registered that responds to an HTTP GET request on “/” with a plain text response.
-An HTTP server is created on port 8080, and is started with theKitura.run()
+Routeris created, and a single route registered that responds to an HTTP GET request on “/” with a plain text response.
+An HTTP server is created on port 8080, and is started with theKitura.run()function (note that this function does not return).
+The route can then be accessed by visitinghttp://localhost:8080.

 Swift